Featured image source: Caitlin Kenney/NPR

 I have argued before that Design, Data and Networks are the only things that are going to be valuable in the future.
 A product designed intuitively that allows for the task at hand to be done faster is valuable.
 We can sense that.
 The fact that a 2 year old can learn to work the iPhone or iPad or an Android tablet is an example of good design.
 If a product is intuitive and does not need an operators manual to learn and use is valuable.

 Let us talk about Data, why is data valuable? well data is information, not all data is information, there is noise and there are signals.
 If you want tons of data look at the financial sector or the stock market, there is pricing data of every stock, commodity and security traded available by the minute.
 Is it valuable? maybe, maybe not.
 The ability of a product or tool to cut through the noise and help you look at signals to enable better decision making is valuable.
-So, Data for data sake is not valuable what is value about Data is that there is signal in it and anyone or anything that can cut through the noise is valuable.
+So, Data for data sake is not valuable; what is valuable about Data is that there is signal in it and anyone or anything that can cut through the noise and clarify the signal is valuable.

 Coming back to Innovation, innovation is possible in Design, Data and Networks.
 One of the most under appreciated innovation is the innovation of Business Models.
 What I mean by Business Models is the value equation, i.e The function that describes the value captured by a device, process, person or technology and the price to use that thing.
 I believe if something you are building is valuable if and only if some is willing to pay for it.
 Paying for it can be in the time they devote to using the product or service or actual price they are willing to pay.
 Innovating in the business model is actually quite hard because people don’t perceive value until they start using it, hence the famous Freemium business model, give something away for free, let your potential customer use it and then charge for additional service that is derived from the initial use.
 Alexander Osterwalder has done a great job in cataloging most of the innovative business models in his book Business Model Generation.
 If you don’t have that book in your reference library, I highly encourage you to get it.